chee-zaram/chee-zaram/README.md

 ## [Chee-zaram](https://linkedin.com/in/chee-zaram) here,
 An insatiable drive facilitates my journey towards a dynamic destination—becoming a **Backend Developer**—but more importantly, a well-rounded **Software Engineer**.
-I have made huge stride towards the fundamental and general concepts of the latter to understand what's under the hood, and now on a power journey towards purpose.
+I have made huge strides towards the fundamental and general concepts of the latter to understand what's under the hood, and now on a power journey towards purpose.

 ### Favorite Tools
 * **OS**: GNU/Linux